michaeljohnclancy/spikeforest2/README.md

 # SpikeForest (v2)

+This is a temporary fork which uses the new versions of Kachery in the background.

 This project contains the processing pipelines needed to reproduce the benchmarking results presented on the [spikeforest website](https://spikeforest.flatironinstitute.org).

 Our bioRxiv preprint: [SpikeForest: reproducible web-facing ground-truth validation of automated neural spike sorters](https://www.biorxiv.org/content/10.1101/2020.01.14.900688v1)